Grace128pan/programmingHW1/README.md

 Email: Zhen.Pan@edu.rtu.lv/gracepan922@gmail.com

 Project description:
-1. Win or lose rule: when the cat catches the rat within 10 turns, the cat wins the game; otherwise, the cat loses the game
+1. Win or lose rule:
+When the cat catches the rat within 10 turns, the cat wins the game; otherwise, the cat loses the game.
+The cat should make the first move.
+The cat_position and rat_position should be random, and they can move randomly, but the rat should not move to the cat cell when they are adjacement.

 2. Functionalities:
 1) Background music: background.mp3("super mario" sound effect) is used during the game playing time and it will stop when "pause" button is pressed.